Skip to main content

 The Frameworks page shows:

-• All available frameworks: JupiterOne provides out-of-the-box CIS benchmarks for AWS, Azure, and GCP, with additional frameworks coming soon based on customer demand
+• All available frameworks: JupiterOne provides out-of-the-box CIS benchmarks including AWS, Azure, GCP, Microsoft 365, GitHub, Oracle Cloud Infrastructure, and Kubernetes, with additional frameworks available based on customer demand

 • Total controls per framework: How many controls are defined for each framework